natalysheinin/s3cur1ty-stuff/README.md

 # Security Tools
-#### A collection of my favourite tools to use in CTFs or other computer science & security workflows.
+#### A collection of my favourite tools to use in CTFs and computer science & security workflows.
 #

 ## Penetration Testing & Ethical Hacking